MasterEvarior/nix-config/README.md

 After the installation a couple of manual steps are still necessary.
 They are as follows:
 - Log into 1Password
 - Set passwords with `passwd <user>` where necessary
-- Add Mozilla account to Firefox
+- Log into Mozzila account for Firefox
 - Log into Jetbrains account for IDEs

 ## Development